DataDog/documentation/content/en/continuous_delivery/deployments/argocd.md

 Even if the same repository serves as the source code repository and configuration repository, running this command is still required since it also gathers the information required to perform the correlation between the pipeline and the deployment.

 Once this command runs in the CI, the deployment contains git metadata from the application repository instead of the configuration repository as well as enough information to show the associated pipeline.
-See the [section below](#visualize-correlated-pipelines-and-deployments) to get more details about the visualization.
+See the section ["visualize correlated pipelines and deployments"][18] to get more details about the visualization.

-### Visualize correlated pipelines and deployments

-Once the [setup mentioned above](#correlate-deployments-with-ci-pipelines) is completed, the deployment executions panel contains a new tab called "Pipeline" from which the pipeline trace is visible.
-From this tab, we can navigate to CI visibility by clicking on "View full pipeline" button at the top:

-{{< img src="ci/cd-ci-correlation-pipeline-tab.png" alt="Deployment executions panel with Pipeline tab" style="width:100%;">}}

-On the other hand, from CI Visibility, pipelines that contain deployments will have a new tab called "Deployments":

-{{< img src="ci/cd-ci-correlation-deployments-tab.png" alt="Deployment executions panel with Pipeline tab" style="width:100%;">}}

 ## Troubleshooting